 I believe that even for an adult, there’s still a child in all of us.
-Let’s face it — there’s nothing wrong with watching a cartoon or having a few toys on a shelf.
+Let’s face it—there’s nothing wrong with watching a cartoon or having a few toys on a shelf.
 As long as you maintain the day-to-day responsibilities of an adult, you can still enjoy the world of a big kid.
-On Twitter, both Ed and I are known as @
+On Twitter, I am the main guy behind the twitter handle of @

 – James Shaw